Dublin and Monaghan bombings: Fred Holroyd's claims

-David Ervines' claims
+David Ervine's claims

-David Ervine, a member of the UVF sentenced to 11 years for possession of explosives in November 1974, dismissed allegations of collusion on the Dublin and Monaghan bombings as "sheer unadulterated nonsense", saying, "there comes a point when the concept insults me, insomuch as that a Provo could lie in bed and with a crystal ball... could pick their targets but a Prod could only do the same if there was an SAS man driving the car".
+David Ervine, a member of the UVF sentenced to 11 years for possession of explosives in November 1974, dismissed allegations of collusion in the Dublin and Monaghan bombings as "sheer unadulterated nonsense", saying, "there comes a point when the concept insults me, insomuch as that a Provo could lie in bed and with a crystal ball... could pick their targets but a Prod could only do the same if there was an SAS man driving the car".

-Ervine cited his own arrest, and the number of UVF members in prison at the time, to suggest that widespread collusion did not exist:"The Royal Ulster Constabulary arrested me on possession of explosives; now why did they do that if we lived in a process of collusion?
+Ervine cited his own arrest, and the number of UVF members in prison at the time, as evidence that widespread collusion did not exist:"The Royal Ulster Constabulary arrested me on possession of explosives; now why did they do that if we lived in a process of collusion?
 When I went into jail there were 240 UVF men in three compounds, packed in like sardines, and the UVF were a relatively small organisation in comparison to some of the others, but they made up a hell of a percentage of that jail.
 Where’s collusion there?"

+Operation Denton

+In May 2024 Iain Livingstone, head of Operation Denton, said that there was no doubt of collusion between the Glenanne gang and British authorities in the Dublin and Monaghan bombings.